My MiniZinc page

 - young_tableaux_stack_overflow.mzn Young tableaux, model adapted to answer the Stack Overflow question Young tableaux in C

-Global constraints (decompositions)
+Global constraints (mostly decompositions)

 Name clashes: If there exists a file in default directory with the same name as one of the global constraints defined in "global.mzn", there will be a name clash.
 If that happens, just rename the file in the default directory to something else, e.g. constraint_me.mzn.